 Learn to treat pests, vitamin deficiencies and other common pepper plant problems with this illustrated ebook.
 It’ll help you take action before things get out of hand!

-If your habanero pepper plants seem to come to a halt during the growing season, there are some common reasons why.
-(Actually, I posed this question to few expert pepper growers and then published a post with their responses.)
+If your Habanero pepper plants seem to come to a halt during the growing season, there are some common reasons why.

 - Too much water (inappropriate watering)